 These openings were considered based on the incidence of the sun, taking into account the stifling heat of summer and the intense cold of winter.
 And, on the other hand, to allow enjoyment of the garden and the landscape, observed from inside the house.

 The bedroom on the ground floor is intended to ensure accessibility to the house over time and for various generations of the family.
-One of the bedrooms has access to a private terrace.
-This will be protected from the sun by awnings inserted into a metal structure.

 The stability of the walls subjected to the opening of new apertures, for the new windows and doors, will be ensured by visible iron structures.
 This framing distinguishes the new apertures from the existing ones.
 The visual impact of the new apertures on the building's facades requalifies the overall image of this house in New Village, aiming for a new harmony between the old and the new.